 The American College of Healthcare Architects (ACHA) has elected Bill Sabatini, FAIA, FACHA to the Council of Fellows.
 According to ACHA, Fellowship is awarded to individuals whose work has demonstrated a significant impact on healthcare facility architecture.

-Bill Sabatini is the design principal and an original founder of Dekker/Perich/Sabatini.
+Bill Sabatini is a retired design principal and an original founder of Dekker/Perich/Sabatini.
 Over his 40 years of practice, he has contributed to the design of a number of healthcare facilities, including Presbyterian Rust Medical Center, IHS Kayenta Health Center and the upcoming Presbyterian Santa Fe Medical Center.

 “I have been fortunate to be involved in meaningful healthcare projects,” said Bill Sabatini.